-Office of College Advisement & Counseling
+Office of College Counseling and Advisement

-Our counseling services are dedicated to the whole student and his/her life at Austin Preparatory School.
+Our college counseling services are dedicated to the whole student and his/her life at Austin Preparatory School.
 A counselor is a highly skilled professional with extensive training in human behavior and development, personal counseling, interpersonal skills and college and career counseling.
 A counselor is an advisor, a teacher, a listener and a primary support person for the student.
 Counselors work with students and parents separately and together on developmental issues, academic planning and course selection, orientation, transition, testing, academic and personal issues and the college selection process.

 Counselors, teachers and advisors work together closely to make the school experience a rich and rewarding one for each student.
 The counselor is interested in assisting students to achieve their maximum potential academically while encouraging social and extracurricular experiences that provide maximum personal growth.